Introduction: cat vs dog

 Longer life span

-With the average life span coming in at around 15 years (and sometimes more than two decades), cats live longer than dogs.
-Getting to spend more time with your pet is something that every pet owner will want.
+With the average life span coming in at around 15 years (and in rare cases even up to two decades), cats live longer than dogs.
+Getting to spend more time with your pet is something that every pet owner will see as a benefit.

-While the need for attention and care can vary wildly among individuals, cats are significantly lower maintenance than dogs in many regards.
-On some days, they may even be perfectly fine with roaming the house and relaxing in various spots, asking nothing from you.
+While the need for attention and care can vary wildly among individual specimens and breeds, cats require significantly lower maintenance than dogs in many regards.
+On some days, they may even be perfectly content being left to roam the house and relax in various spots.

-However, this does not imply that indoor cats don’t have needs; many cats also have days where they want to play, cuddle and cozy up.
-My own cat has these moments about once or twice a week, where she just wants to be with me and feel safe for a few minutes, and then she’s off to do her cat things again.
+This does not imply that indoor cats don’t have needs: most cats also have days where they want to play, cuddle and cozy up.
+My own cat has her moments every so often, where she just wants to be with me and feel safe for a few minutes.
+And then she’s off to do her own cat things again!

-Cats are very quiet animals.
-Even when in pain, a cat does everything in his power not to draw attention.
-This quality makes them an ideal pet for those people who prefer to live in silence.
+Generally speaking, cats are very quiet animals.
+Even when in pain, a cat will do everything in its power not to draw any attention.
+Their lack of expressiveness makes them an ideal pet for those people who prefer to live in silence.

-There is one big exception: unsprayed/unneutered indoor cats can become VERY loud if you don’t allow them to go outside.
+There are of course exceptions.
+For example, unspayed/unneutered indoor cats can become VERY loud if you don’t allow them to go outside.
+And there are plenty of stories of cats who keep owners awake at night with their incessant meowing.

 Sharp claws.. ouch!